kyma-project/kyma/docs/operation-guides/00-task-manage-functions-w-CLI.md

 ## Steps

-Follow these steps:

-1. Run the `init` Kyma CLI command to create local files with the default configuration for a Python Function.
-Go to the folder in which you want to initiate the workspace content and run this command:
+1. To create local files with the default configuration for a Python Function, go to the folder in which you want to initiate the workspace content and run this command:

   ```bash
   kyma init function --runtime python38 --name {FUNCTION_NAME}